Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Introduction

+In line with classical discussions of the Lorenz energy cycle, our exact mean/eddy decomposition framework relies on conventional Eulerian Reynolds averaging.
+However, we acknowledge that there is increasing interest in understanding the energetics for the thickness-weighted averaged equations in isentropic or isopycnic coordinates (e.g., \citet{Bleck1985,Aiki2016,Loose2023}).
+How to extend our results to this case is left to future work.

 This paper is organised as follows.
 Section \ref{convexity_section} highlights the convexity of the local APE density as the fundamental property underlying the construction of the concept of eddy APE in the most general case.
-The convexity property of the local APE density was only briefly mentioned by \citet{Scotti2014} but arguably warrants to be more fully discussed and exploited.
+The convexity property of the local APE density was only briefly mentioned by \citet{Scotti2014} but arguably warrants a more thorough discussion and exploitation.
 This section also clarifies the links between exact and heuristic forms of local APE density.
 Section \ref{budgets_section} revisits and simplifies the derivation of the local budgets of mean and eddy APE previously obtained by \citet{Scotti2014}.
-Section \ref{constraint_on_mixing} discusses the constraints on mixing parameterisations deriving from the consideration of the eddy APE and KE budgets, a key issue for the development of energetically consistent numerical ocean models, which do not appear to have been considered before.
+Section \ref{constraint_on_mixing} discusses the constraints on mixing parameterisations derived from the consideration of the eddy APE and KE budgets, a key issue for the development of energetically consistent numerical ocean models, which do not appear to have been considered before.
 Section \ref{summary_and_discussion} provides a summary and discussion of the results.